 One of the mysteries of the English language finally explained.

-A term for the South Slavic language spoken in Serbia, Croatia, and elsewhere in the former Yugoslavia.
+A term for the Southern Slavic language spoken in Serbia, Croatia, and elsewhere in the former Yugoslavia.
 Serbo-Croat comprises two closely similar forms: Serbian, written in the Cyrillic alphabet, and Croat, written in the Roman alphabet.
-Since the breakup of Yugoslavia the names of the individual languages have generally been preferred.
+Since the break-up of Yugoslavia the names of the individual languages have generally been preferred.

 - ‘The Croats and Muslims use the Roman alphabet to write Serbo-Croatian, while the Serbs use the Cyrillic alphabet.’